-This Appendix is circulated to Shareholders of Thakral Corporation Ltd (the "Company") together with the Company's annual report for the year ended 31 December 2012 ("Annual Report").
-Its purpose is to explain to Shareholders the rationale and provide information pertaining to the proposed renewal of the Shareholders' General Mandate for Interested Person Transactions (as defined in this Appendix) to be tabled at the Annual General Meeting of the Company to be held on 25 April 2013 at 11:30 am at Cinnamon Room, Level 5, Novotel Singapore Clarke Quay, 177A River Valley Road, Singapore 179031.
+This Appendix is circulated to Shareholders of Thakral Corporation Ltd (the "Company") together with the Company's annual report for the year ended 31 December 2013 ("Annual Report").
+Its purpose is to explain to Shareholders the rationale and provide information pertaining to the proposed renewal of the Shareholders' General Mandate for Interested Person Transactions (as defined in this Appendix) to be tabled at the Annual General Meeting of the Company to be held on 24 April 2014 at 3:00 pm at Cinnamon Room, Level 5, Novotel Singapore Clarke Quay, 177A River Valley Road, Singapore 179031.